 Investing money in Fixed Deposits with banks allows individuals and HUFs to claim a tax deduction of up to ₹1,50,000 in a financial year.
-These deposits have a lock-in period of 5 years and no premature withdrawals or loans against the FDs are permitted.
+These deposits have a lock-in period of 5 years.
+You cannot withdraw prematurely.
+But you can avail loans against your FDs at competitive rates.
 The interest earned on these deposits, however, is taxable as per the tax bracket of the individual.

 3. ELSS vs Tax Saving FDs